 - How much income you have lost, and will lose in the future, due to being out of work.

-These calculators can be inaccurate for many reasons; only an experienced Pennsylvania auto accident attorney can provide you with specific information.
+These calculators can be inaccurate for many reasons; only an experienced car accident lawyer in Philadelphia, PA can provide you with specific information.

 Economic damages are relatively straightforward to calculate, because they deal exclusively in hard, objective figures.
 For example, you can look at your hospital bill and instantly see exactly how much you were charged for a given procedure or examination.